rstriekwold/trainingmaterial26sept/07__exercise-using-variables/README.md

 6. In this foler, create file DynamicVariables.py and copy the contents from here [DynamicVariables.py](DynamicVariables.py)

+7. In this foler, create file EnvVariables.py and copy the contents from here [EnvVariables.py](EnvVariables.py)

-7. Specific to YAML, In the **root** folder, create file requirements.txt and copy the contents from here [requirements.txt](../requirements.txt)
+8. Specific to YAML, In the **root** folder, create file requirements.txt and copy the contents from here [requirements.txt](../requirements.txt)

-8. Open variable-files.robot and Click Live Test button displayed just above the test cases to see them in action!
+9. Open variable-files.robot and Click Live Test button displayed just above the test cases to see them in action!

 # Set variables using keywords